open-keychain/open-keychain.github.io/help/privacy-policy.md

 Public keys created in OpenKeychain can be uploaded to public keyservers.
 These are not run by us and thus we are not responsible for them.
-By default the [SKS keyserver pool](https://sks-keyservers.net/) is used.
+By default the [Ubuntu Keyserver](https://keyserver.ubuntu.com/) is used.

 ### Sensitive Permissions